andreasmuelder/statecharts.online/index.md

 ---

 # The Complete Guide to State Machines
 This comprehensive tutorial will take you from the fundamentals of state machine programming to advanced statechart modeling techniques used in professional software development.

+## Who This Guide Is For

+This guide is ideal for:
+- **Software developers** wanting to model complex behavior more clearly
+- **Embedded systems engineers** working with event-driven systems
+- **UI/UX developers** managing application state and user flows
+- **System architects** designing reactive and event-driven systems
+- **Students and educators** learning software design patterns

+**Prerequisites**: Basic programming knowledge in any language.
+Familiarity with concepts like variables, functions, and conditional logic is helpful but not required.

+**Time commitment**: Each chapter takes 10-15 minutes to read.
+The complete guide can be worked through in 2-3 hours, or taken at your own pace over several sessions.

 ## About This Guide